 'Our diversified portfolio and high quality assets, together with our strong balance sheet, make us resilient to the ongoing uncertainty in the markets for our commodities.
 We expect to continue to generate solid cash flow through the cycle and we remain confident in the outlook for demand for our products over the medium to long-term.'

-Finally, looking forward, investors will likely be eagerly awaiting BHP’s final dividend announcement as well as further clarity on its FY21 capital and exploration expenditure guidance, which the Group said would be provided at the FY20 results.
+Finally, investors are likely eagerly awaiting BHP’s final dividend announcement, as well as further clarity on its FY21 capital and exploration expenditure guidance, which the Group said would be provided at the FY20 results.

-For reference, BHP’s FY19 dividends totalled 235 US cents per share.
+For reference, BHP’s FY19 full-year dividend totalled 235 US cents per share.
 So far in fiscal 2020 the Group has paid out 65 US cents per share in dividends to investors.
 BHP – the ASX-listed entity – will trade ex-dividend on 3 September.

 How to trade BHP, long or short